RahulAwasthi314/problem-solving/README.md

 ## Data Structure topics that we will cover -->

-1. Array
+Array
-2. String
+String
+Two pointers
+Bit Manipulation
+Stack
+Queue
+Heap
-3. Linked List
+Linked Lists
-4. Tree
-    - Binary Tree
-    - BST
-    - Balanced BST
-5. Graph
+Trees
+Graphs

 ## Algorithms that we get to know in this journey -->